Kidnapping occurs when someone abducts, takes, or confines another person against their will or without consent. It can be a state or federal crime.

 In many states, abduction is an element of kidnapping.
 Abduction means to seize and take away a person by force or trick.
 Other states use the term abduction to specifically describe taking a person without effective consent (rather than forcefully), such as taking one's child in violation of another's parental custody rights (child abduction).

 Kidnapping is a serious felony offense with penalties that can range from decades to life in prison.

-- Kidnapping degrees.
 Some state laws separate kidnapping into offenses of different degrees or levels of severity.
-For example, a charge of first-degree kidnapping, sometimes known as aggravated kidnapping, usually requires that the accused kidnapper either physically harm, sexually assault, or expose the victim to serious risk of harm during the course of the kidnapping.
-A second-degree kidnapping does not involve sexual or violent assault, or exposing the victim to harm.
+For example, a charge of first-degree kidnapping, sometimes known as aggravated kidnapping, might involve a case where the accused kidnapper physically harmed, sexually assaulted, or exposed the victim to serious risk of harm during the course of the kidnapping.
+When no aggravating factors are involved, the offense might be referred to as simple kidnapping or second- or third-degree kidnapping.

 Kidnapping is one of the most serious criminal offenses a person can be charged with.
 Even if you are investigated or suspected of kidnapping and never charged, you can suffer a social stigma that can last with you for a lifetime.
-Being convicted of kidnapping will likely bring significant criminal penalties, and will likely cripple your future chances at employment.
-If you are facing a kidnapping charge you need to speak to an experienced criminal defense attorney in your area right away.
-Only an experienced local defense lawyer can advise you on how to proceed in any kidnapping case.
-You need a lawyer who is not only knowledgeable about the kidnapping laws in your area, but also one who knows how the local courts operate and is familiar to with local prosecutors and judges.
+Being convicted of kidnapping will likely bring significant criminal penalties and cripple your future chances at employment.
+If you are facing a kidnapping charge, you need to speak to an experienced criminal defense attorney in your area right away.